IlarionHalushka/ilarionhalushka.github.io/_posts/2020-04-26-vacancies-analysis-for-QA-Engineers.markdown

 ## Vacancies analysis
-&nbsp;&nbsp;&nbsp; Many companies provide public APIs for accessing some of their public data, in our case the API of rabota.ua.
+&nbsp;&nbsp;&nbsp; Many companies provide public APIs for accessing some of their public data.

 &nbsp;&nbsp;&nbsp; So there was developed a system for fetching vacancies from public API by keyword ‘qa engineer’.
 Around 400 vacancies were collected and analysed.